Learning Decision-Sufficient Representations for Linear Optimization: Hardness and Relaxation

 \subsection{A relaxation: pointwise sufficient datasets}

-The computational hardness of finding minimum global SDDs motivates us to relax the concept to an instance-wise notion: \begin{definition}[Pointwise sufficient decision dataset] Fix a (possibly unknown) $c\in\C$.
+The computational hardness of finding minimum global SDDs motivates us to relax the concept to an instance-wise notion.
+Instead of asking one dataset to work uniformly for every $c\in\C$, we ask whether it suffices for the particular realized cost vector currently being faced.
+This is the right granularity for our later learning problem, where the training data consist of i.i.d. cost vectors and the loss is evaluated samplewise. \begin{definition}[Pointwise sufficient decision dataset] Fix a (possibly unknown) $c\in\C$.
 A finite query dataset $\Dset$ is \textbf{pointwise sufficient at $c$} if there exists a decision $x^\star\in\X$ such that

 Equivalently, the data-consistent fiber $\C(\Dset,s(c;\Dset))$ is contained in a single optimality region of $\X$. \end{definition}